 Accommodation - Accommodation is a constant an issue for students in St Andrews, not least because of the cost, and the stress of finding somewhere to live.
 The President works with the Accommodation Subcommitee on the 'Right to Rent' guide and Landlord-Tennant Charter, which give students loads of information on renting in St Andrews, and a list of LandLords who are signed on to our charter.
 Additionally the president works with the university's residents and business services, who run the halls to make them as suitable as possible for students, and negotiates the rent each year too.

-Widening Access - We want to represent a diverse student body, with students not only from around the world, but also from all social and economic backgrounds.
+Widening Access - So as to represent a diverse student body, the University shoudl include students not only from around the world, but also from all social and economic backgrounds.
 The president's role is to encourage the university to do everything possible to ensure that all talented students have the opportunity to study here, no matter their background.
 This means we need to offer the support services and bursaries to remove some of the barriers to study.
 It also means we have the responsibility to work with the University on widening access intiatives for both prospective and current students.

 Sustainability, Ethics and Environment - Working with the Environment officer, various student groups, and the university's environment team to encourage ethical and sustainable building, investment and living.